 The project “Killing Time” is a good example of this.
 For me this booklet is about religion, digitalism and a sudden danger.
 However, I’m not trying to impose this on the reader.
 The story (and as I see it: almost all art) is to be placed in your own frame of reference: what does the story convey to you?
 In my opinion that’s where art really gets interesting.

 With my work I frequently explore what it means for a human to exist in a technology-infused reality.
 In addition to that my images are also almost always created via the computer and I distribute my end products all over the internet.
-My art is, to some extent, a product of and for technology.
+My art is, to some extent, a product of, by and for technology.

 This becomes apparent in one of my latest projects called “This Is My Room”.
 The project has the form of an interactive website in which the viewer is encouraged to explore the webpage by clicking on various objects.
 “This Is My Room” is created entirely on the computer and examines to what extent a digital space can substitute the role of a physical place.